reinhart1010/nix/docs/en/linux/snap.md

 ---
 # snap

-Tool for managing the "snap" self-contained software packages.
+Manage the "snap" self-contained software packages.
-Similar to what `apt` is for ".deb".
+Similar to what `apt` is for `.deb`.
 More information: <https://manned.org/snap>.

 - Search for a package: